 Students enrolled in a doctoral degree program in logistics spend a majority of their time conducting research and working towards completing their dissertations.
 The first two years of enrollment focus on foundation logistics courses.
 Topics covered include econometrics, microeconomics, statistics, methods of research and principles of optimization.

 Students also take electives in areas such as business ethics, data mining, supply chain modeling and e-commerce.
 Many logistics doctoral degree programs also require that students teach while enrolled.
 However, teaching requirements vary and are secondary to the research and writing of a dissertation.
 Graduates who hold Ph.D.s in Logistics sometimes enter the private sector but generally conduct research and have teaching positions with universities.

 One can pursue many different occupations within the field of logistics.
 Graduates of bachelor's and advanced degree programs are best suited for managerial and sales positions, while students who have completed an associate's degree in the field may work in shipping, receiving and warehouse operations.
 Employment change in the logistics industry is heavily influenced by the state of the U.S. economy.
 Logisticians also have the option of becoming certified by the American Society of Transportation and Logistics or the International Society of Logistics.

-The U.S. Bureau of Labor Statistics (www.bls.gov) reports that overall employment of in the logistics industry will grow 26% for the 2010 to 2020 period.
-Meanwhile, Payscale.com reports that logistics managers with 1-4 years of experience were earning annual salaries of about $30,791-$69,814 in 2013.
+The U.S. Bureau of Labor Statistics (BLS) reports that overall employment of in the logistics industry will grow 2% for the 2014 to 2024 period.
+According to BLS, logisticians earned an average of $74,260 in 2015.